 The measures below are cost effective.
 The performance ratings after improvement listed below are cumulative, that is they assume the improvements have been installed in the order that they appear in the table.
-However you should check the conditions in any covenants, warranties or sale contracts, and whether any legal permissions are required such as a building warrant, planning consent or listed building restrictions.

-· · · · · · · · · · · · · · · · · · · · · · · U Lower cost measures (up to £500) Typical savings per year Performance ratings after improvement Energy efficiency Environmental impact 1 Low energy lighting for all fixed outlets £12 D 62 C 69 Sub-total £12 Higher cost measures (Over £500) 2 Fan-assisted storage heaters £223 C 76 D 68 Total £235 Potential energy efficiency rating C 76 Potential environmental impact (CO 2 ) rating D 68
+Typical savings Performance ratings after improvement

+Lower cost measures (up to £500) per year Energy efficiency Environmental impact

+1 Low energy lighting for all fixed outlets £28 D 67 D 59

+Sub-total £28

+Higher cost measures (over £500)

+2 Fan-assisted storage heaters £36 C 70 D 60

+Total £64

+Potential energy efficiency rating C 70

+Potential environmental impact (CO2) rating D 60